consoledotdev/home/content/tools/server-monitoring.md

 sophisticated graphing capabilities such as filtering, different types of graphs, percentile breakdowns, trend analysis, annotations, etc. Graphs should be customizable and load quickly.
-Collecting lots of monitoring data is no good if you can’t visualize it.
+Collecting lots of monitoring data is no good if you can't visualize it.

 {{< close-div >}}